Welcome to La Galerie Dior!

 “Haute couture is one of the last repositories of the marvellous, and the couturiers the last possessors of the wand of Cinderella’s Fairy Godmother.”

+For the couturier, it was love at first sight for this hôtel particulier that has since become legendary.
 Newly transformed and enhanced, this “refuge of the marvellous,” the beating heart of the House of Dior since its founding, is now home to La Galerie Dior, a testament to the visionary boldness of Christian Dior and his successors: Yves Saint Laurent, Marc Bohan, Gianfranco Ferré, John Galliano, Raf Simons, and Maria Grazia Chiuri.

 Continue your discovery of the history of the House of Dior